 - Visual smoke alarm

 - Meal plan accommodations

 - Service animal or emotional support animal in the residence hall.
 Students requesting an emotional support animal accommodation must submit an Emotional Support Animal Verification Form.

-- Refer to the Residence Life website for important dates and deadlines for the room selection process.
+- All students pursuing housing accommodations must complete the necessary form to request on-campus housing.
+Refer to the Residence Life website for important details and deadlines for the room selection process.